 Hunger has far-ranging effects on children and adolescents, including delayed development, chronic illness like asthma and anemia, and behavioral problems like anxiety, hyperactivity and aggression.
 The North Texas Food Bank plays a crucial role in addressing hunger because many households do not qualify for federal nutrition programs, leaving them dependent on alternative support services.

-“All of us at the firm view the practice of law first and foremost as a public service,” said Waters Kraus & Paul partner and Partners 4 Hope co-leader Caitlyn Silhan.
-“Waters Kraus & Paul has long been committed to community service — locally in Dallas but also nationally in the other communities where we practice and represent clients.
+“All of us at the firm view the practice of law first and foremost as a public service,” said Waters Kraus Paul & Siegel partner and Partners 4 Hope co-leader Caitlyn Silhan.
+“Waters Kraus Paul & Siegel has long been committed to community service — locally in Dallas but also nationally in the other communities where we practice and represent clients.
 We do that through initiatives like Partners 4 Hope, as well as pro bono legal work around issues that impact our clients and society.”